sdevasthali-McK/PAM_gitleaks/README.md

 ## Step 2: Adding git-hooks
-Assuming you have github installed, we will now add a path for git-hooks.
+Assuming you have github installed (*check FAQ), we will now add a path for git-hooks.
 Configure hooksPath in user git configuration.
 The user git configuration generally is located at "~/.gitconfig".
 This file is hidden in nature so you would have to perform "ls -lart" in terminal or "cmd+shift+." (period) in finder on your root directory to view the file
 Open the file and add the following :-